 DIY Summer Project: Spray Painting Allium Flowers

 Paint and flowers, do they mix?
 Maybe–if you are thinking of an artist painting a vase of flowers.
 In most other applications paint and flowers aren’t associated with each other…until now!
-A super easy and fun summer project is spray painting your allium flowers!
+A super easy and fun summer project is spray painting allium!

 You may be wondering why would someone want to spray paint flowers?
 Allium flowers that are done blooming look like fireworks once they are spray painted.
 They can be added to vases for dried floral arrangements.
-Add some additional color and texture to a bouquet of fresh flowers from your garden by adding some colorful painted allium flowers.
-Brides who are looking for inexpensive centerpieces for their reception will love the color choices they have with painted allium flowers.
+Spray-painted allium can be added bouquet of fresh flowers for additional color and texture.
+Allium flower that are painted offers an affordable option for bridal centerpieces.
 Since spray paint is available in a large selection of colors, including metallic and glittery spray paint, the possibilities are endless!

 Your painted allium flowers can also be used to extend color in the garden.
-The stems of allium flowers are hollow; therefore, it’s easy to insert a stake such as a wooden dowel, garden bamboo stake or orange safety flag into the stem and stick the painted allium in the ground for an extended display of color.
+The stems of allium flowers are hollow; therefore, using a stake they can be inserted into the ground.
+To try this use a wooden dowel, garden bamboo stake, or orange safety flag into the stem and stick the painted allium in the ground for an extended display of color.

 Depending on where you are located your allium bulbs should bloom between May and June.
-After the allium bulbs are done blooming, they are preparing for dormancy and the flowers begin to dry.
-You will notice the stems and flowers turn a wheat color.
-Once the stems and flowers are dried the allium flowers are ready to be colored.
+The bulbs will prepare for dormancy after the flowers are finished blooming.
+When the flowers are finishing and the bulb is getting ready to go dormant the stems and flowers turn a wheat color.
+Once the stems and flowers are dried the allium flowers are ready to be painted.
 Note: I have also spray-painted allium flowers and stems that were still green but no longer blooming and had great results.